pretix/pretix/doc/development/implementation/background.rst

     class OrderCancelDo(EventViewMixin, OrderDetailMixin, AsyncAction, View):
         """
         A view that executes a task asynchronously.
-A POST request will kick of the task into the background or run it in the foreground, if celery is not installed.
+A POST request will kick of the task into the background or run it in the foreground if celery is not installed.
         In the former case, subsequent GET calls can be used to determinine the current status of the task.
         """